Contact:

 Floor remediation (concrete repair)

 Floor remediation encompasses all measures to restore the load-bearing capacity, serviceability, and durability of floor slabs, industrial floors, screeds, and their sub-bases.
-It ranges from the selective deconstruction of damaged concrete areas to opening joints and removing embedded built-in components, up to renewing entire partial areas.
-In buildings with ongoing use, low-vibration, low-dust, and low-spark methods play a central role—particularly where controlled demolition is required within the scope of concrete demolition and special deconstruction as well as building gutting and concrete cutting.
+It ranges from the selective deconstruction of damaged concrete areas to opening joints and removing embedded built-in components, up to renewing entire sections.
+In buildings with ongoing use, low-vibration, low-dust, and low-spark methods play a central role-particularly where controlled demolition is required within the scope of concrete demolition and special deconstruction as well as building gutting and concrete cutting.
 Hydraulic tools from Darda GmbH such as concrete pulverizers and hydraulic wedge splitters are frequently part of a coordinated refurbishment concept in these scenarios, without the works themselves being promotional.

-Definition: What is meant by floor remediation
+Definition: What is meant by floor remediation?

 Floor remediation refers to the technically planned repair or renewal of load-bearing and non-load-bearing floor build-ups in existing buildings.
 This includes floor slabs made of concrete or reinforced concrete, industrial floors, bonded and floating screeds, blinding layers (lean concrete), as well as the restoration of joints and connections.
 The goal is to ensure functionality (e.g., flatness, wear resistance, tightness), structural safety (e.g., load transfer, crack control), and durability (e.g., protection of reinforcement).
 In industrial and commercial environments, floor remediation is often accompanied by selective deconstruction of partial areas, the installation of new utility line routes, and the adjustment of openings.
 In individual cases, the term may also cover measures on contaminated subsoil; here, excavation, separation, and proper disposal are the focus.
 Specific requirements depend on the structure, the usage profile, and the generally accepted rules of practice.